PlayeRom/flightgear-addon-canvas-skeleton/README.md

 - `/` - you can place other Nasal files in the main project directory if you need to, but they cannot be widget files.
 - `/nasal` - place your add-on logic Nasal files here (not related to Canvas).
 - `/nasal/Utils` - supporting Nasal files such as wrappers, facades, etc.
+- `/nasal/Utils/Dev` - Nasal support files, for development purposes only.
 - `/nasal/Canvas` - Nasal files related to drawing in Canvas.
 - `/nasal/Canvas/Widgets` - Nasal widget files for Canvas (models).
 - `/nasal/Canvas/Widgets/Styles` - Nasal widget files for Canvas (views).